marzukisaleh27/Remote-Sensing-Assistant-Technical-Test-Submission---Marzuki/README.md

    * Thoroughly review the source paper’s methodology, focusing on the expert annotation section.
    * Identify key workflows, data dependencies (Sentinel-2, class codes, AOI), and understand GEE-based annotation structure.
 2. Tool Design:
    * Use Google Earth Engine (GEE) to develop a visual annotation interface.
    * Focus on the Kabupaten Sidenreng Rappang, South Sulawesi as the area of interest.
    * Use Sentinel-2 imagery from 2018, with median compositing and cloud masking.
 3. User-Friendly Interface:
    * Implement simple tools for manual polygon creation, LULC class tagging, and visual interpretation support (indices and color composites).
-4. Data Export:
+5. Data Export:
    * Allow annotations to be saved/exported by the user to Google Drive or GEE Assets for further processing or use in classification models.

 ### Step Taken (3-Hour log)
 **Hour 1 – Setup, Scoping, and Imagery Preparation**
   * 15 min.
 Created a public GitHub repository to store code and documentation.
 Skimmed and analyzed the source paper, with focus on the expert annotation method and interface elements.
   * 15 min.
 Analyzed the required data sources: Sentinel-2 (2018), AOI boundaries, class labels (17 LULC classes).
 Searched for the AOI using the GAUL (GADM-like) dataset and filtered by `"ADM2_NAME" = "Sidenreng Rappang"`.
   * 15 min.
 Filtered Sentinel-2 Surface Reflectance imagery (2018) with cloud masking (QA60).
 Generated median composite for visualization.
   * 15 min.
-Created true color and false color renderings for split panel display.
+Created true color and false color renderings for split panel display. <br>
 **Hour 2 – UI and Interactive Map Development**
   * 15 min.
 Designed basic ui.Panel layout for the left panel (descriptions, controls).
 Created dropdown selector for 17-class LULC scheme.
   * 15 min.
 Set up split-panel map view (True Color vs. False Color).
 Synchronized map zoom and extent.
   * 15 min.
 Added layer selector for optional indices: NDVI, NDWI, NBR.
 Implemented toggle logic and reactivity.
   * 15 min.
 Linked LULC key document (PDF on Google Drive) from the left panel.
-Added guidance text for annotators.
+Added guidance text for annotators. <br>
 **Hour 3 – Annotation and Export System**
   * 30 min.
 Enabled `ui.Map.drawingTools()` for polygon digitizing.
 Linked dropdown class selection to drawn polygon as metadata property.
 Visual feedback on added features (color-coded, optional print to console).
   * 15 min.
 Added Export to Google Drive feature with filename input.
 Validated task creation in Tasks tab.